EmmaSwan0729/Yelp-data-engineering/README.md

 - Three tracking columns added: `is_current`, `effective_from`, `effective_to`
 - When tracked attributes change, the old record is expired (`is_current = false`, `effective_to` set) and a new current record is inserted
 - Tracked attributes: name, city, state, stars, review_count, categories (business); name, review_count, average_stars, fans (user)
-- `fact_review` joins to dimensions on `is_current = true` to always reflect the latest version
-- Note: `fact_review` joins to dimensions on `is_current = true` for simplicity;
-  point-in-time correctness is not preserved — a known trade-off accepted for this use case
+- `fact_review` joins to dimensions on `is_current = true`; point-in-time correctness is not preserved — a known trade-off accepted for this use case

 ### Gate & control flow (production-style)
 - CRITICAL DQ failure → BLOCKED, downstream Gold write is prevented